perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 ---
 *Author: Jonathan Jacobi ([@j0nathanj](https://x.com/j0nathanj))*.

-SpongeBox was a Linux-based sandbox escape challenge for Blue Water CTF 2024.
-The original motivation for this challenge was actually based on an old Linux kernel vulnerability and some interesting behaviors, which ended up as a really nice CTF challenge!
+SpongeBox is a Linux-based sandbox escape challenge from Blue Water CTF 2024.
+The original motivation for this challenge was actually based on an old Linux kernel vulnerability and some interesting behaviors, which together ended up as a really nice CTF challenge!

+The relevant files for the challenge can be found [here](https://github.com/BlueWaterCTF/bwctf-2024-challs/tree/main/pwn/SpongeBox) (SpongeBob.tar.gz was handed out).

 There is a `/flag` file that is readable only by root.
 The challenge runs as root initially.

-The relevant files for the challenge can be found [here](https://github.com/BlueWaterCTF/bwctf-2024-challs/tree/main/pwn/SpongeBox) (SpongeBob.tar.gz was handed out).

 ## The Challenge
 The layout of the challenge is pretty simple: a server (written in C) that listens for connections and supports 3 possible commands: